Product Name: C-Firma™ Day Serum

 In other words, C E Ferulic is more stable than L-Ascorbic Acid alone (longer shelf life), and penetrates the skin barrier better than Vitamin C Derivatives to deliver the benefits of Vitamin C, including melanin inhibition, collagen synthesis, and antioxidant protection.

-While SkinCeuticals C E Ferulic is a powerful vitamin C serum (with loyal followers and thousands of reviews), it also comes with a hefty price tag ($166 for 1.0 oz bottle, yikes!).
+While SkinCeuticals C E Ferulic is a powerful vitamin C serum (with loyal followers and thousands of reviews), it also comes with a hefty price tag.

 That's where Drunk Elephant C-Firma Day Serum comes in with a cheaper alternative (although it's half the price of C E Ferulic, $80 per oz still seems expensive to me).